ayushthakur/ayushthakur.dev/content/post/2022-07-25-Need-for-imaginary-numbers-and-the-role-of-outsiders.md

 ---
-title: "Need for imaginary numbers and the role of outsiders"
+title: "need for imaginary numbers and the role of outsiders"
 date: 2022-07-25
 categories:
   - blog